Last Adam: Philippians 2

 The Adamic interpretation of Philippians 2 stands in tension with the hymn's apparent affirmation of Christ as pre-existent deity before his incarnation.
 Scholars remain divided over the extent to which the hymn actually affirms the deity of the pre-existent Christ.
-The issue largely hinges on the meaning of the Greek words morphe ("form") and harpagmon ("to grasp").
+The issue largely hinges on the meaning of the Greek words ("form") and ("to grasp").
 While J.B.
-Lightfoot and others understand morphe in the Aristotelean sense of "essential nature", others such as Robert B. Strimple and Paul D. Feinberg have questioned whether a first century Jewish author would have had Aristotelean philosophy in mind, preferring instead the plainer translation of the word morphe as simply "appearance".
+Lightfoot and others understand in the Aristotelian sense of "essential nature", others such as Robert B. Strimple and Paul D. Feinberg have questioned whether a first century Jewish author would have had Aristotelian philosophy in mind, preferring instead the plainer translation of the word as simply "appearance".
 In this view, the text does not state that Jesus is God, but merely that he had the appearance of a god (v.
 6) but was revealed to be a man (v.
 8).
-Strimple writes, "For years I tried to maintain the view of Lightfoot that Paul here uses morphe with the sense it had acquired in Greek philosophy, particularly Aristotelian...
-But I have had to conclude that there is really very little evidence to support the conclusion that Paul uses morphe in such a philosophical sense here."
-Likewise, Feinberg cautions, "the attractiveness of the Greek philosophical interpretation of morphe is that it gives the theologian about as strong an affirmation of the deity of Christ as is possible...
+Strimple writes, "For years I tried to maintain the view of Lightfoot that Paul here uses with the sense it had acquired in Greek philosophy, particularly Aristotelian...
+But I have had to conclude that there is really very little evidence to support the conclusion that Paul uses in such a philosophical sense here."
+Likewise, Feinberg cautions, "the attractiveness of the Greek philosophical interpretation of is that it gives the theologian about as strong an affirmation of the deity of Christ as is possible...
 One must, however, be careful that he does not read his theological convictions into the text when they are not there."

-The Greek word harpagmon translated in Philippians 2:6 ("Something to be grasped after / exploited") is also a subject of much scholarly debate.
-If harpagmon is rendered as "something to be exploited," as it is in many Christian Bible translations, then the implication is that Christ was already equal to God prior to his incarnation.
+The Greek word translated in Philippians 2:6 ("Something to be grasped after / exploited") is also a subject of much scholarly debate.
+If is rendered as "something to be exploited," as it is in many Christian Bible translations, then the implication is that Christ was already equal to God prior to his incarnation.
 But Bart Ehrman and others have argued that the correct translation is in fact "something to be grasped after," implying that the pre-existent Jesus was not equal to God.
-A study of harpagmon in other New Testament texts supports Ehrman's view, as the word is almost always used to refer to something that a person doesn't yet possess but tries to acquire.
+A study of in other New Testament texts supports Ehrman's view, as the word is almost always used to refer to something that a person doesn't yet possess but tries to acquire.